Farama-Foundation/HighwayEnv/docs/rewards/index.md

 ## Goal environments

-In the {ref}`Parking <environments_parking>` environment, however, the reward function must also specify the desired goal destination.
+In the {ref}`Parking <environments-parking>` environment, however, the reward function must also specify the desired goal destination.
 Thus, the velocity term is replaced by a weighted p-norm between the agent state and the goal state.

 $$